SHU Hosts Documentary Filmmaker Abigail Disney

 Abigail E. Disney, Ph.D., philanthropist and scholar, implored her audience of Sacred Heart University students and faculty that fixing the world’s ills can begin right at their doorsteps.

-Dr. Disney’s appearance on October 3 in University Commons was part of The Human Journey Colloquia Series and was sponsored by the Master of Arts in Communication program, the Master of Arts in Religious Studies program, the Middle Eastern Studies Program, University College and the Women’s Studies Program.
+Dr. Disney’s appearance on October 3 in University Commons was part of The Human Journey Colloquia Series and was sponsored by the Master of Arts in Communication program, the program, the Middle Eastern Studies Program, University College and the Women’s Studies Program.
 She discussed and showed a trailer of her upcoming PBS mini-series “Women, War & Peace,” which will be broadcast on CPTV at 10 p.m. on October 11, 18, 25 and November 1 and 8.

 The five-part series explores women’s strategic role in conflict and peace building.
 It shines a light on women who are changing the rules of engagement in conflict zones in Colombia, Bosnia, Afghanistan and Liberia.
 Among those featured are Afghan women’s rights’ activists who risk everything, including their lives, to make sure that women have a say in peace talks with the Taliban and a daring Bosnian woman who breaks her silence and testifies about rape and sexual enslavement.
 The series was created by Dr. Disney, Pamela Hogan and Gini Reticker.